n0nSmoker/SQLAlchemy-serializer/README.md

 # Customization
-If you want to change datetime/date/time formats for all models you should write your own mixin class inherited from `SerializerMixin` like in example below.
+If you want to change datetime/date/time formats for all models you should write your own mixin class inherited from `SerializerMixin` like in example below:

 ```python
 from sqlalchemy_serializer import SerializerMixin